armbian/documentation/docs/boards/orangepi.md

-To get full functionality of lime2-emmc, you need to execute those commands:
+To get full functionality of orangepi, you need to execute those commands:

 	apt-get update
 	apt-get upgrade